SSN (novel): "First Blood"

 USS Cheyenne, a Los Angeles-class submarine commanded by Captain Bartholomew Mackey, deploys from San Diego to Pearl Harbor to join the conflict in the South China Sea.
 Initially ordered to fire on any Chinese submarines only in self defense, Cheyenne encounters and later sinks a Han-class submarine when the latter fires first.
 With the war now underway, Mackey bears witness to the sinking of another enemy sub near Pearl Harbor.

 "South China Sea Station"

-Cheyenne is diverted from its initial destination in Pearl Harbor and is ordered to proceed to South China Sea and escort the aircraft carrier USS Independence.
-Along the way, it sinks a Chinese Luda-class destroyer and its escort Romeo-class submarine, which are in the area to lay mines and attack Independence.
-It additionally cripples a Chinese task group as well as another Romeo-class sub before meeting with Independence.
+Cheyenne is diverted from her initial destination in Pearl Harbor and is ordered to proceed to South China Sea and escort the aircraft carrier USS Independence.
+Along the way, she sinks a Chinese Luda-class destroyer and its escort Romeo-class submarine, which are in the area to lay mines and attack Independence.
+She additionally cripples a Chinese task group as well as another Romeo-class sub before meeting with Independence.

 "Four if by Sea, Six if by Land"

 Initially assigned as the advance escort for the Independence carrier group, Cheyenne receives orders to proceed to Spratly Islands and destroy a Chinese submarine base there.
 Along the way, it scores kills on another Luda-class destroyer and two more enemy subs.